 Early Life

 John Philip Jacob Elkann was born in New York City on April 1, 1976.
-His parents are Alain Elkann, a journalist and writer, and Margherita Agnelli.
-His grandparents were Gianni Agnelli, the former head of Fiat, and Marella Agnelli.
-Elkann spent his early years in the United Kingdom, Brazil, and France, where he attended primary school.
-He completed his Baccalauréat scientifique at Lycée Victor-Duruy in Paris in 1994.
-He renounced his U.S. citizenship in 2012.
-He holds dual citizenship.
+He is the eldest son of Alain Elkann, a journalist and writer, and Margherita Agnelli.
+His early life involved living in various countries, including the United Kingdom, Brazil, and France, which exposed him to different cultures and business environments.
+He later renounced his U.S. citizenship in 2012.

 Rise to Success